accessibilitywars/zaw2/content/builds/condi-deadeye.md

 +++
 title = "Maleficent [cDPS]"
-description = "Maleficent Seven and dodge-stealth-attacks recharge Scepter 3 endlessly." date = 2026-07-29
-draft = false
-template = "build.html"
+description = "A very rudimentary rotation involving Maleficent Seven and stealth-attacks." date = 2026-07-29 draft = false template = "build.html"

 [taxonomies]
-categories = ["solo", "group"] tags = ["scepter","condition","thief","antiquary","pof","soto","lowcog","lowphys","lowrep"]
+categories = ["solo", "group"] tags = ["scepter","condition","thief","deadeye","pof","soto","lowcog","lowphys","lowrep"]
 authors = ["xellink"]
 specs = ["deadeye", "thief" ]

 [extra]
 series = "thief"
-tagline = "There is an evil in this world, hatred, and betrayal.
-And I cannot keep you from it." keywords = "Guild Wars 2, GW2, LI, deadeye" toc = true balance = "2026-07" benchmark = "33.5k DPS solo" benchmark2 = "~36k w/ allies"
+tagline = "A rudimentary rotation with a very evil concept of filling malice." keywords = "Guild Wars 2, GW2, LI, deadeye" toc = true balance = "2026-07" benchmark = "33.5k DPS solo" benchmark2 = "~36k w/ allies"
+APM = "~30"
 +++

-This is a simple build which provides lots of damage, full range and no weapon swap.
+The hardest part of this build is the variability of malice generation which may or may not be sufficient for the rotation, messing up fixed rotations and requiring players to juggle the two currencies, malice (🟠) and initiative (♦️).
+This is a build  provides lots of damage, full range and no weapon swap.
+The variability can be mitigated by {{ skill(id="43390") }} which always gives a constant 2 malice (🟠).
+When players eventually run out of ♦️ and hit a wall in their rotation, they can use {{ skill(id="41372") }} to reset the rotation.

-This build heavily relies on {{ trait(id="2111") }} for initiative.
-Reserve Mercy for resetting the cycle if you mess up your rotation or run out of initiative.
+This build heavily relies on {{ trait(id="2111") }} for initiative (♦️).
+Reserve Mercy for resetting the cycle if you mess up your rotation or run out of initiative (♦️).

 When your malice is full, you gain a multitude of offensive and defensive self-boons, making this build significantly hardy in solo/OW play.